From Almost-Astronaut to Businessman to Sculptor: Ed Dwight's Incredible Journey Runs Through DU

-With his three kids already in college, Dwight blazed his own path using the GI Bill.
-After a rejection from the University of Colorado, Dwight turned to the University of Denver, where his wife, Sue, had received her bachelor’s and master’s degrees.
+With three of his five kids already in college, Dwight blazed his own path using the GI Bill.
+After a rejection from the University of Colorado, Dwight turned to the University of Denver, where his wife, Barbara, had received her bachelor’s and master’s degrees.

 Despite his formal education in engineering, his military background and his business-centric career path — or perhaps, Dwight says, because of it — DU accepted him on a conditional basis for its Master of Fine Arts program.

 He took to it immediately.
 He was a regular at the forge and devoured books on classical artists, gaining valuable historical context.
 Within a few months, he became a teaching assistant, sometimes lecturing on sculpture, pulling from a deep well of childhood passion.

 On his childhood farm in Kansas, Dwight would join his grandfather on a horse- and mule-pulled cart to gather scrap metal for projects.

 That was his introduction to crafting things from metal, something that carried into adulthood with a few twists.
 As a developer, Dwight would travel to construction sites and gather scrap metal.
 Instead of a cart, he piled it into the back of a Mercedes Benz.

 The practical application and expressive energy were further shaped at DU, honed against an education of creative refinement and art history.

 “My time at DU was incredibly meaningful,” Dwight says.
 “I’ve actually been an artist all my life.
 All this other stuff I’ve done has been a diversion from my art.
 When I got seduced — and I mean seduced into going into the art business for real — I didn’t really know anything about art.

 “DU introduced me to the history of art, the old masters.
 I didn’t know all these incredible artists existed or how it all fit together.
 It taught me how all of that impacted art today.